fubar2/galaxy_tf_overlay/README.md

 # A local, disposable ToolFactory development server.

-##  Turn scripts into tools with the ToolFactory pre-installed in this handy Galaxy development server.
+##  Turn scripts into Galaxy tools!

+Using the ToolFactory pre-installed in this handy Galaxy development server.

-### tl;dr
+##  Intended users

+Scientists who routinely write and test their own scripts for analyses, who would like to use them in Galaxy workflows, but do not yet have the skills required to their own tools

+## Summary

 The ToolFactory is a Galaxy tool, with an automated *XML code generator*, that converts *working* scripts and Conda dependencies, into ordinary Galaxy tools.

+ * It loads and runs like an ordinary Galaxy tool but only runs for a server administrator.
+     * See below for details - in particular, *do not* expose on a public server
  * It creates an ordinary Galaxy tool with designated Conda dependencies and user controlled command line parameters, with an optional built in script.
- * The generated tool is defined by elements added to the ToolFactory form.
+ * The new tool is defined by elements defined on the ToolFactory form.
- * The generated tool form has all those elements including the help text, prompts, parameter types and history input data selectors.
+ * The generated tool has normal form elements, including help text, prompts, input parameters and history input data selectors.
+ * The new tool is immediately installed in the development server, ready to use.
+ * It will work exactly as the user will see it wherever it is installed.
  * Generated tools are functionally equivalent and as secure as simple hand written XML.
  * The XML wrapper document is automatically generated from the form settings, by a [specialised XML parser](https://github.com/hexylena/galaxyxml).
  * Test inputs and settings supplied at tool generation are used as the built in tool test.

-New Galaxy tools are best made by an experienced developer using [specialised development methods](https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.html).
-All developers are encouraged to learn those skills, but until they are available, the ToolFactory can turn any simple working, command line driven script with test data and a handful of parameters, into a normal, shareable Galaxy tool.
-If it has dozens of parameters or needs specialised XML, it will require an experienced developer with appropriate tools.

 ### Basic idea